 With these facts in mind, we suggest a way to make direct democracy more deliberative by grafting random citizen assemblies onto existing institutions and practices.
 We first offer definitions of key terms that make clearer the constituent elements of deliberation and how it operates at micro- and macro-level scales.
-Next, we examine more closely the problems that beset modern direct-democratic elections.
+Next, we examine more closely the problems that beset modern direct-democratic elections, notably the biasing of campaign communication by advertising and shortcomings in official electoral information sources that reduce the quality of information on which voters base their choices.
 After a quick review of the history of random assemblies, we then propose five different varieties of random assembly forms and explain how they can address the deliberative deficit of direct democracy.
+These assemblies include bodies designed to set policy priorities, draft and fine-tune ballot initiatives, evaluate such initiatives, and approve or reject such initiatives.
+These five types of random assembly constitute "real utopian" designs in that they can engender dramatic social change through realistic political reform.14 They have the potential to substantially improve initiative and referendum processes by rendering citizens much better informed about initiative proposals and therefore much better equipped to choose the laws by which they will govern themselves.